ibpdas/data-strategy-impact-dashboard/README.md

 ValueLine works because it:

-- reflects how federated organisations actually operate
+- reflects how federated organisations operate
 - clarifies contribution vs attribution
 - sets realistic expectations on pacing
-- makes invisible value visible
+- makes early signals visible
-- focuses attention on the shifts that matter most
+- focuses attention on the shifts that matter
-- reduces misaligned effort and strengthens collaboration
+- reduces misalignment and strengthens collaboration

-Most importantly, it keeps strategy **alive**.
-By showing emerging signals of change, ValueLine prevents strategy becoming shelfware and turns it into a living tool for alignment and action.
+By connecting foundations → maturity → outcomes, it turns strategy into a living tool rather than shelfware.

 ---